dmathijs/c-7.0-in-a-nutshell/chapters/chapter 3/notes.md

 the out modifier on T indicates that T is used only in output positions (e.g. return types for methods).
 The out keyword marks the type parameter as covariant.

+> Note that method parameters marked as out are not eligible for covariance due to a limitation in the CLR. 😲

+## Contravariance

+The inverse of covariance, if there's two types so that A is convertible to B then the generic type is contravriant if ```X<B>``` is convertible to ```X<A>```.

+Variance is exercised through the interface.
+It is clear that classes can't exercise variance as they typically need data to move out in both directions.

+## C++ Templates vs C# Generics

+C++ types are closed at compile time. while generic types in C# are closed at runtime, this allows libraries like System.Generic to export ```List<T>```